tafujino/vcreport/README.md

 $ vcreport render <project dir>
 ```

-and for metrics calculation, run
+and for metrics calculation, run the following.

 ```
 $ vcreport metrics <project dir>